amcneil36/amcneil36.github.io/blogs/FeatureTeamsVsComponentTeams.md

 ### The downsides of Feature teams are manageable
 A feature team has to have a lot more knowledge since it will be working on many more components than a component team
 - this is partially offset by the fact that each individual member on the feature team does not need to know the whole system.
 The team as a whole, not each individual member needs to have the skills to implement the feature

 A feature team is not going to be as specialized at the work it is doing as the component team is
 - while this is true, members within a feature team can still specialize in different areas which will offset some of these concerns

+### Conclusion
+We should favor feature teams over component teams.
+Feature teams make planning easy.
+We can easily coordinate work such that we end up with a potentially shippable product increment at the end of the sprint that can be demo'd to customers.
+We can let our requirements and design emerge.
+We can have our components frequently integrated together, allowing us to get valuable feedback from our tests to let us know where we stand.

+So what about for situations in which we have many teams, say 10 teams working on the same product at the same time?
+Would this be a scenario in which we want to use component teams instead of feature teams?
+Craig Larman says no. Craig says to take a large feature, break it down into smaller features, and assign each small feature to a feature team.

+So should a software organization have zero component teams?
+Every book that I read that talked about feature teams vs component teams had a strong preference for feature teams.
+However, none of them made a blanket statement indicating that there should be zero component teams in a software organization.
+But they did indicate that component teams should be rare.
+I guess a component has to be super re-usable and important to warrant a component team.

+##### Sources